BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 ## Perspectives / Dashboards

 Pimcore supports [perspectives](https://pimcore.com/docs/pimcore/10.6/Development_Documentation/Tools_and_Features/Perspectives.html) to customize the backend layout.
-Data Director provides a basic perspective based on the data object classes' groups.
+Data Director provides a basic `PIM` perspective based on the data object classes' groups.
 All data object classes which belong to the same `group` get shown in the same perspective panel.
 The root folder gets automatically optimized to the lowest parent object which contains all objects of the corresponding class.

-The Data Director perspective also comes with a dashboard which includes a queue monitor, tagged elements and dataport errors portlets.
+The `PIM` perspective also comes with a dashboard which includes a queue monitor, tagged elements and dataport errors portlets.
 Of course those portlets are also usable in other dashboards.

 ## Integration with other Pimcore plugins